hsm_greatest_failed_art.epI

 So is it a failed art?
 Did we fail the art?

-Maybe then, that will really be the start of something new.
+Maybe then, that will be the start of something new.
 We have the medium. we live in an ALL world now.
 Own your creations.
-Respect your right to Ćøpacity.
+Respect your right to øpacity.
 Reject the categories.
-See each other as fundamentally different (as individuals), yet fundamentally human (as crowd).
+See each other as fundamentally different (as individuals), yet fundamentally human (as whole).

 Converge on values, not symbols.
 On soul, not spectacle.